 BlackBaud is a software company dedicated to providing database tools for fundraising and related enterprises.
 I am fortunate to attend and very much enjoy both increasing my awareness of the technical aspects of using the database to help the fundraising efforts where I work (which is my primary role at the Monastery that I work for), but also in hearing what other non-profits are up to.
 It is very inspiring to hear the stories of people who are so amazingly dedicated to solving, or at least lending aid to those most in need, alleviating some of the pain and suffering where and whenever it is possible.
 Here is a small list of BlackBaud customers and how they use the software to engage the public to help fund projects that help people.

 Although it is a recent observation, working for a non-profit continues to influence my thinking about the state of the world and the ways in which people do and can help each other.
 I am grateful to be exposed, not only to the idea, but to the witness of charitable giving in others.
-Perhaps not every person with wealth is endowed with generosity, there are many who are and getting to know them through my work at the Abbey cautions me to assume that wealth always leads one astray.
+Perhaps not every person with wealth is endowed with generosity, but there are many who are, and getting to know them through my work at the Abbey cautions me not to assume that wealth always leads one astray.

 The Thought of the Heart and the Soul of the World, two lectures given by James Hillman at the Eranos conference in 1969, and later published together in one book, may perhaps have something in common with the vision of non-profits.
 Both are examples of the different ways in which people can help others through very different talents and ways of giving.

-For Hillman this vision meant restoring ideas and our sense of place in the world and to lessen our sense of alienation from each other and from the natural world of animals, elements, places and things.
+For Hillman this vision meant restoring ideas and our sense of place in the world, and to lessen our sense of alienation from each other, and from the natural world of animals, elements, places and things.

 In the first essay of this short book, The Thought of the Heart, Hillman presents to us the idea of the “thinking heart,” rather than the “feeling heart,” found in the writings of the Parisian Islamic scholar Henri Corbin.
-The thinking heart, says Hillman is the imaginal heart:
+The thinking heart, says Hillman, is the imaginal heart: